Does anyone read the fine print of an insurance policy? Not many!

 Loss of use coverage helps pay for your living expenses if you are unable to safely stay in your home after experiencing a loss covered by your homeowners insurance policy.
 It helps cover the cost while your home is repaired or rebuilt.

 Loss of use coverage is also a handy provision of homeowners insurance when the power goes out.
-If you experience a power outage in home, this safeguard may kick in to help pay for the loss of food and temporary housing if needed.
+If you experience a power outage in your home, this safeguard may kick in to help pay for the loss of food and temporary housing if needed.

 As with all coverage options, there are limits and exclusions.
-You can typically receive reimbursement for temporary housing, moving costs, storage, transportation, certain food costs and pet boarding.
+You can typically receive reimbursement for temporary housing, moving costs, storage, transportation, certain food costs, and pet boarding.

 Personal Liability Coverage